 Also, another transportation improvement has been announced recently that will help improve traffic and motorists’ safety around Georgia.
 A one-mile section of Ga.
 20 will be widened to four lanes between Ruth Lane in Forsyth County to Riverdale Road in Gwinnett County to help east-west connectivity.

-The Law Offices of Shane Smith wish Gainesville the best of luck in improving safety for their residents.
+Shane Smith Law wish Gainesville the best of luck in improving safety for their residents.